Elementary Real Analysis: Functions and relations

-Any precise description of mathematical objects should include conditions under which two objects of the given type are regarded as identical, although as sets they differ.
-The relation resulting from such conditions is called the \underline{congruence } of objects of the given type.
-Examples of congruences are isomorphisms of various algebraic and combinatorial structures.
-Congruence is usually an equivalence relation, see Definition~\ref{def_relEkv}.
-We introduce congruence of functions.
+Any description of a~family of mathematical objects should include conditions under which two objects are regarded as practically identical, even if they differ as sets.
+We call the resulting relation the \underline{congruence } of the family.
+For example, isomorphisms of algebraic and combinatorial structures are congruences.
+Congruences are usually equivalences (Definition~\ref{def_relEkv}).
+We introduce the congruence of functions.

-\begin{defi}[congruence of functions] Let be functions.
-We say that $f$ and $g$ are \underline{congruent}, that is for practical purposes identical, if $G_f=G_g$ as sets of ordered pairs. \end{defi}